Sarah Murphy (politician): Parliamentary career

 On 7 May 2021, Murphy was elected as Member of Senedd for Bridgend.

 Through her committee work, Murphy has worked on inquiries into Debt and the Pandemic, HGV Driver Shortages, Bovine TB, and Minding the Future: the childcare barriers facing working parents.
 Murphy was also the Welsh Labour representative for the British-Irish Parliamentary Assembly.

-Murphy will stand in the new Pen-y-bont Bro Morgannwg constituency in the next Senedd election.
+Murphy was elected for the new Pen-y-bont Bro Morgannwg constituency in the 2026 Senedd election.

-Mental Health Awareness
+Mental health awareness

 In May 2022, Murphy made a speech in the Senedd Chamber about her own experience with an eating disorder aged 14, during which, Murphy called for improved mental health services for young people and the establishment of an Eating Disorder Unit in Wales.

 Murphy was invited to work with eating disorder charity, Beat to re-establish and Chair the Cross Party Group on Eating Disorders that was previously chaired by Bethan Sayed.
 Currently, the Cross Party Group has the support of members from the Welsh Conservatives, Welsh Labour and Plaid Cymru.

 In September 2022, Murphy spoke on a panel at the Give Back Yoga Symposium, on the work of holistic medicine to treat eating disorders.
 Murphy spoke alongside Professor Susan Broderick of Georgetown, Dr. John Kelly of Harvard and James Marzolf PhD, Senior Director at the Whole Health Institute.

 Murphy and Huw Irranca-Davies have worked with Bridgend County-wide mental health and wellbeing charities, organisations and groups to co-produce the Bridgend Mental Health Pathway directory website to direct people to support groups and services across the community.

-Data Justice and Digital Rights
+Data justice and digital rights

 Murphy has used her background in social welfare and big data research to draw attention to data justice policy areas within the Senedd Chamber.
 She has raised questions about the proliferation of biometric data collection within schools, workplace surveillance and workers’ rights online safety and AI.

 In 2022, Sarah led on establishing the Senedd Cross Party Group on Digital Rights and Democracy with the aim of creating an open cross party forum to discuss the opportunities and challenges with leading experts and campaigners.
 The group has previously investigated the introduction of Open Source Software within the Welsh Government and the impact of Police Face Recognition Cameras.
 She is currently elected Chair of the group.
 The secretariat was the Open Rights Group.
 It was closed when Murphy became a Government Minister.

 Murphy was interviewed by Labourlist regarding digital rights in the workplace in the aftermath of the Covid-19 outbreak, in which, Murphy said "Digital rights are so crucial – and more and more so – and I would like to see them being seen in that way and prioritised more.
 That’s what I’m trying to do."